canyie/MagiskEoP/README.md

 - Devices with broken signature verification implementation (e.g. Disabled by CorePatch)

 Note: This issue is fixed in Canary 27007 by ensuring GMS is a system app before loading it.
 However, it's still possible to exploit this issue on devices with pre-installed GMS but have broken signature verification implementations (e.g. CorePatch).

+Note 2: Although a fix for this issue is present in the official Magisk app, there are many other instances of similar code exist in other apps without a proper fix such as [this](https://github.com/Fox2Code/FoxMagiskModuleManager/blob/master/app/src/main/java/com/fox2code/mmm/utils/io/GMSProviderInstaller.java#L51) and [this](https://github.com/vvb2060/KeyAttestation/blob/master/app/src/main/java/io/github/vvb2060/keyattestation/AppApplication.kt#L37).
+This potentially allows an arbitrary code execution in vulnerable apps and potentially allows attackers to gain root access again if it is granted to victim apps.